pburgeson/openscanbuild/README.md

 3. Scan Volume - Cylinder of radius ?? in and height ?? in
 4. ~~Use of trinamic stepper drivers~~*

-*Removed as open scan pcb was not compatible with Trinamic Step Stick
+*Removed as open scan pcb was not compatible with Trinamic Step Stick and does not affect functionality

 Future projects will include substantially more requirements development.
 Since this project is about building a thing that someone else's design and documenting it, we won't go into a lot more detail.